mischacolley/mischacolley.com.au/source/blog/dont-settle-stay-hungry-stay-foolish/index.md

 If I had to summeries my feelings its:

-If all you need is to Connect then uni really hasn’t been doing it for me, if all you need is to be Open then uni has landed me flat out of luck there too.
-I have barely spent anytime on campus this semester except for my activities as Marketing Director of ITSA and Founder and co-host of the QUT Web Design Meetup which are the only activities that give me Hope and offer the potential for Change.
+- If all you need is to Connect then Uni really hasn't been doing it for me.
+- If all you need is to be Open then uni has landed me flat out of luck there too.
+- I have barely spent anytime on campus this semester except for my activities as Marketing Director of ITSA and Founder and co-host of the QUT Web Design Meetup which are the only activities that give me Hope and offer the potential for Change.

 ---